-Approved By:

-David W. Cottrell

-Prepared By:

-Clara Nuñez
+Approved By: Todd Drennan Prepared By: Clara Nuñez

+Report Highlights:

-Report Highlights: This report was prepared by the Office of Agricultural Affairs of the USDA/Foreign Agricultural Service in Caracas for U.S. exporters of domestic food and agricultural products.
-While all possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
-It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
+The Bolivarian Republic of Venezuela is responsible, through its different Ministries, for issuing import permits, import licenses and conducting processed food product registrations.
+This report was prepared by FAS/Caracas for U.S. exporters of food and agricultural products.
+While all possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have change since its preparation, or because clear and consistent information was not available.
+It is highly recommended that U.S. exporters verify the full set of import requirements or registration requisites with their foreign customers, who are normally best equipped to research such maters with local authorities, before any goods are shipped.
 FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.